Exercise intensity: How to measure it

 When you exercise, are you working hard or hardly working?
-Exercising at the correct intensity can help you get the most out of your physical activity — making sure you're not pushing too hard or too little.
-Here's a look at what exercise intensity means, and how to maximize your workout.
+Exercising at the correct intensity can help you get the most out of your physical activity.
+You can make sure you're not pushing too hard or too little.
+Here's a look at what exercise intensity means, and how to make best use of your workout.

 Choosing your exercise intensity

 How hard should you be exercising?
-The Department of Health and Human Services recommends these exercise guidelines for most healthy adults:
+For most healthy adults, the Department of Health and Human Services recommends these exercise guidelines:

-Your exercise intensity must generally be at a moderate or vigorous level for maximum benefit.
+Your exercise intensity must generally be at a moderate or vigorous level for the most benefit.
 For weight loss, the more intense or longer your activity, the more calories you burn.

 Exercise progression is important, but this should be at a gradual rate.
-Overdoing it can increase your risk of soreness, injury and burnout.
+Overdoing it can raise your risk of soreness, injury and burnout.
 Start at a light intensity if you're new to exercising.
-Gradually build up to a moderate or vigorous intensity.
+Slowly build up to a moderate or vigorous intensity.
 As a general guide, aim for about a 10% increase in the amount of your activity per week for a safe progression.

-Consider your reasons for exercising.
+Think about the reasons you exercise.
 Do you want to improve your fitness, lose weight, train for a competition or do a combination of these?
-Your answer will help determine the appropriate level of exercise intensity.
+Your answer will help decide the right level of exercise intensity for you.

 Understanding exercise intensity

-When you're doing aerobic activity, such as walking or biking, exercise intensity correlates with how hard the activity feels to you.
-Exercise intensity is also shown in your breathing and heart rate, whether you're sweating, and how tired your muscles feel.
+When you're doing aerobic activity, such as walking or biking, exercise intensity has to do with how hard the activity feels to you.
+Exercise intensity also can be seen in your breathing and heart rate, whether you're sweating, and how tired your muscles feel.

 - Your heart rate.
-Your heart rate offers a more objective look at exercise intensity.
-In general, the higher your heart rate during physical activity, the higher the exercise intensity.
+Your heart rate offers a more fact-based look at exercise intensity.
+In general, the higher the heart rate during physical activity, the higher the exercise intensity.